anna-filou/anna-filou.github.io/_posts/2024-01-05-cancer-cells.md

 lang: en
 ---

-I came across this [captivating article comparing capitalism to cancer](https://spencerrscott.substack.com/p/if-capitalism-is-a-cancer-what-are), which goes deeper than others have.
+The other day I read an [article that compares capitalism to cancer](https://spencerrscott.substack.com/p/if-capitalism-is-a-cancer-what-are).
+Many have made the same analogy, but this one goes deeper.

-When cancer kills its host, it dies too; but tumor cells are shielded from the body and unaware of their reliance on it.
-Similarly, humans under capitalism resemble tumor cells, each generation indoctrinated with ideas of constant growth and seeking more wealth, fame, and status.
-We city dwellers rarely consider our trash production and its impact—out of sight, out of mind.
+If cancer kills its host, it dies too.
+However, tumor cells are shielded from the rest of the body and don't realize that they rely on it for survival.
+Similarly, each generation of humans under capitalism is indoctrinated with the idea they must seek constant growth.
+Always striving for more wealth, fame, and status.
+We rarely consider our impact on our environment—the disasters and trash we produce are out of sight, out of mind.

-Though we possess foresight, unlike cancer cells, we still thoughtlessly contribute to an unsustainable system that harms us.
-Secretly, we just hope it won't collapse in our lifetimes.

-But even ignoring climate change's implications for our generation, the social aspects remain undeniably problematic.
-Things must change because even if they don't worsen, they're already bad enough.
+Unlike cancer cells, we have reason.
+And yet we still maintain a system that we know will kill us in the end.
+We just secretly hope the system won't collapse during our lifetimes.
+But even if we completely ignore the catastrophic potential of climate change, the system must still change.
+Because even if it stays the same, they're already bad enough.

-At 26, despite doing well in my career and leading a comfortable life, I’m not satisfied.
-Guilt arises when I try to rest or enjoy time with my partner.
-Leisure is no longer the goal of work but rather a means to boost productivity.
-The idea has shifted from “be productive to go on vacation” to “go on vacation to be more productive.”
+At 26, despite doing well financially, I'm not satisfied.
+I feel guilty when I try to enjoy quiet time.
+Our outlook on leisure has collectively shifted from ‘be productive to go on vacation’ to ‘go on vacation to be more productive when you come back’.

-Some of my friends have relocated abroad for better jobs.
-To see my best friend, I have to wait for summer each year.
-Our system pushes relocation to more affluent places, scattering us apart.
-Not that moving is bad in itself.
-It's just often not a choice you make to improve your living conditions, but one you make to survive.
+Some of my friends have moved abroad for better jobs.
+To see my best friend, I have to wait until summer each year.
+Our system pushes us to relocate to richer places, scattering families and groups of friends apart.
+Not that moving is bad in itself; it's just often not a choice you make to improve your living conditions, but one you make to survive.

-This isn’t the good life.
-Life's meaning lies in our relationships with others.
-Most of us yearn for connection and friendship; but how can we find happiness without life's most meaning-inducing aspect?
+This is not the good life.
+Most of us crave connection and friendship.
+How could we possibly hope to find happiness without life's most meaning-inducing aspect?

-I didn't choose this cancer; I was born into it.
-Yet I’m complacent.
-My self-worth hinges on productivity.
-If my creations fail to meet standards, I feel awful.
-Only when producing something worthy do I feel content (for a short while).
-But this mindset isn't innate to humans.
-Looking at other primates and animals shows it's not our nature—so it must be the system.
+I didn't choose this cancer.
+I was born into it.
+Yet, I'm complacent.
+My self-worth is tied to my productivity.
+I only feel content (for a short while) when I make something I find worthy of praise and respect.
+But, judging by how animals and other primates behave, this way of thinking is probably not natural.
+And if it's not our nature, then it must be our nurture.